pgsleepy/ultimatexr.io-1/content/docs/faq/frequently-asked-questions.md

 Yes.
 UltimateXR is actively used and developed at VRMADA as part of our own projects.
 Many improvements come directly from real production needs.

+## Who is developing UltimateXR?

+UltimateXR is developed by VRMADA, a company specialized in enterprise XR solutions.
+The framework started in 2016 as the foundation for VRMADA’s own virtual reality projects, created by a team with long experience in computer graphics, simulation, and video games.

+## Why is UltimateXR free and open-source?

+UltimateXR is free and open-source because we want to make VR development more accessible.
+VR is our passion, and we believe the tools we have built over years of production work can help indie developers, companies, and academic institutions create better VR applications.

 ## Why is the GitHub repository not updated daily or weekly?

 UltimateXR is developed internally at VRMADA using a private PlasticSCM repository.
 GitHub is used as the public distribution channel, so updates are pushed there when they contain meaningful improvements, fixes, or release-ready changes.